Utility-Preserving De-Identification for Math Tutoring: Investigating Numeric Ambiguity in the MathEd-PII Benchmark Dataset: Phase 3: PII Detection and Evaluation

 \subsubsection{Performance by Segment Types}

-To further investigate how well the LLM addressed numeric ambiguity, we evaluated model performance separately for messages labeled as MATH segments versus NON-MATH conversational segments.
+To further investigate how well the LLM addressed numeric ambiguity, we evaluated model performance separately for messages labeled as NON-MATH versus MATH conversational segments.
 Table~\ref{tab:segment_results} reveals a consistent performance gap across the models, with precision being systematically lower in the MATH segment compared to the NON-MATH segment.

 The stratified analysis in Table~\ref{tab:segment_results} provides strong empirical evidence for the numeric ambiguity hypothesis and demonstrates the effectiveness of segment-aware prompting in mitigating it.
 The baseline Presidio LG model exhibits a big drop in precision when moving from NON-MATH (0.346) to MATH segments (0.142), confirming that generic rule-based systems frequently misinterpret mathematical notation as sensitive identifiers.
 This 59\% decline in precision within math-dense regions highlights the risk of over-redaction in tutoring transcripts when domain context is ignored.